Baricitnib

 Surgery

-- If you require surgery for any reason treatment with baricitinib should be stopped one week before surgery.
-It will be restarted again after the operation at a time agreed by your surgeon and rheumatologist (usually when the wound is healed).
+If you require surgery for any reason, treatment with baricitinib will usually stopped one week before surgery.
+It will be restarted again after the operation at a time agreed by your surgeon and rheumatologist.

 Use in pregnancy and when breastfeeding

-- It is important to discuss with your doctor if you are planning a pregnancy while on baricitinib.
+- It is important to inform your doctor if you are planning a pregnancy while on baricitinib.

 - Baricitinib should not be used during pregnancy.
-Women of childbearing potential should use effective birth control both during treatment and for at least 1 week after final dose of baricitinib.
+Women who might get pregnant should use effective birth control both during treatment and for at least 1 week after the final dose of baricitinib.

-- Do not breastfeed if you are taking baricitinib as it is uncertain how much of the drug might be excreted in breast milk.
+- Do not breastfeed if you are taking baricitinib as it is uncertain how much of the medicine might be excreted in breastmilk.

 How to store baricitinib